alterNERDtive/VoiceAttack-profiles/README.md

 profile options for the freshly imported `EliteDangerous` profile and import `RatAttack` and `SpanshAttack`.

+You can also download the profiles individually from the `profiles/` folder on github.

 ### Updating ###

 If you use the profiles unchanged or just import them and override commands from